 Special attention will be given to the development of capacities in financial, health, tax and customs area.
-Changes in customs area are foreseen in internal business processes, enhancement of custom laboratory infringement system, interconnection and cooperation with EU custom administration, e-government services and ICT modernization and system security.
+Changes in customs area are foreseen in internal business processes, enhancement of custom laboratory infringement system, interconnection and cooperation with EU custom administration, e-government services and ICT modernisation and system security.
 Support for improved institutional framework for public finances through ESF, will result in solid accounting systems within the government and Ministry of Finance, for reviewing tax expenditure, undertaking an expenditure review, supporting tax administration, improving budgetary planning and forecasting.
 The Croatian Bureau of Statistics will need ESF support in upgrading national statistics, enabling automated procedures and providing education of staff.
-Development and implementation of a new, harmonized system will be based on the standardization and simplification of processes through development of the system of merit-based promotion, harmonisation of system of salaries and ethical standards, addressing anti-corruption mechanisms.
-These will be done centrally at the level of all PA, and activities aiming at standardization, preparation of surveys, analyses and reports, as well as activities aiming at promotion and information of new models of PA proceedings will be supported by ESF.
-Securing ESF for further development of in-service training system will result in enhanced capacities of the NSPA as the responsible organization, but also foster capacities of the various public services and its regional/local branches through educational modules and trainings related to their new or improved services.
-ID of the specific objective Enhancing capacity and performance of the judiciary through improving management and competences Title of the specific objective Results that the Member Effective judiciary is of crucial importance for creating a development-supportive general environment.
-Key elements for that States seek to achieve with are efficiency, quality, independence, professionalism, competence, flexibility and motivation of judicial officials and civil Union support servants which is stressed in the Strategy of development of judiciary 2013-2018 and in the NRP.
-Statistical data reflecting the current situation in judiciary shows some improvements in the efficiency of Croatian justice system, although in some areas (insolvency, litigious civil and commercial cases) the data present some come-down.
-The average disposition time of civil court cases at the first instance is significantly above EU average.
-Courts efficiency should be improved resulting with shorten length of court proceedings (decreasing the disposition time) and decreased backlog cases (reduces number of pending cases).
+Development and implementation of a new, harmonised system will be based on the standardisation and simplification of processes through development of the system of merit-based promotion, harmonisation of system of salaries and ethical standards, addressing anti-corruption mechanisms.
+These will be done centrally at the level of all PA, and activities aiming at standardisation, preparation of surveys, analyses and reports, as well as activities aiming at promotion and information of new models of PA proceedings will be supported by ESF.
+Securing ESF for further development of in-service training system will result in enhanced capacities of the NSPA as the responsible organisation, but also foster capacities of the various public services and its regional/local branches through educational modules and trainings related to their new or improved services.
+ID of the specific objective 2 Title of the specific objective Enhancing capacity and performance of the judiciary through improving management and competences Results that the Member States seek to achieve with Union support Effective judiciary is of crucial importance for creating a development-supportive general environment.
+Key elements for that are efficiency, quality, independence, professionalism, competence, flexibility and motivation of judicial officials and civil servants which is stressed in the Strategy of development of judiciary 2013-2018 and in the NRP.